 - Children may experience a decrease in the speed of their growth.
-The healthcare provider will prescribe the lowest dose to minimize this risk. - The healthcare professional will conduct frequent tests on the child if they are taking SOLU-MEDROL for a long period of time.
-Taking methylprednisolone for a long period of time increases the risk of developing a high intracranial pressure (growing pressure in skull). - If methylprednisolone is given to a prematurely born baby, monitoring of the heart may be needed.
+The healthcare professional will prescribe the lowest dose to minimize this risk. - The healthcare professional will conduct frequent tests on the child if they are taking SOLU-MEDROL for a long period of time.
+Taking methylprednisolone for a long period of time increases the risk of developing a high intracranial pressure (growing pressure in skull). - If methylprednisolone is given to a prematurely born baby, monitoring of the heart may be needed. - SOLU-MEDROL (plain vials) is not recommended to be used in premature and low-birth infants.
+The diluent contains benzyl alcohol which has been reported to cause "gasping syndrome" that may result in death.